 Located in the vibrant South Asian enclave of Little India, this North Indian restaurant is most famous for what it boldly claims to be the best biryani (an Indian spiced rice dish with meat or vegetables) in Singapore.
 Numerous plaudits aside (the restaurant was praised by Lonely Planet as having ‘the best biryani this side of the Bay of Bengal’), the proof is in the eating, so go ahead and dig into an aromatic mountain of spiced rice and tender meat.

 Bismillah Biryani.
 48 & 50 Dunlop Street, Singapore 209379. +65 6935 1326.

 More information on other outlets can be found here.

 Experience a dining experience sans shoes at Lagnaa, a ‘barefoot dining’ restaurant that specialises in food from across the Indian subcontinent.
-Visitors hankering to have their spice fix should order their fish curry and mutton masala (mutton curry, the word translates literally to spice/spices).
+Visitors hankering to have their spice fix should order their fish curry and mutton masala (or mutton curry; ‘masala’ means spices).

 Lagnaa.
 6 Upper Dickson Road, Singapore 207466. +65 6296 1215.

 First established in 1969 by Mr Ayyakkannu, Muthu’s Curry is as much a family legacy as it is a local favourite.
 The restaurant is famous for a South Indian version of fish head curry that was concocted by its founder, and which remains safeguarded by his sons till today.